Team Bath F.C.: Southern League

-Team Bath played the 2003–04 season in the Southern League Western Division, one of two divisions that fed the league's Premier Division.
+Team Bath played the 2003–04 season in the Southern League Western Division, one of two divisions that fed the Premier Division.
 The team won 21 of their 40 matches and finished the season in sixth position.
 Despite their relative success, Team Bath struggled to attract spectators to their ground: their average home attendance of 103 was the lowest in the league, and their lowest attended matches were the 2–1 victory over Bedworth United, and their defeat by the same scoreline to Gresley Rovers, each of which had 55 recorded spectators.
-For the 2004–05 season, the non-league structure was adjusted due to the introduction of a second division for the Football Conference.
-As a result of this, Team Bath's sixth place in the Western Division was sufficient to "promote" them into the Premier Division of the Southern League.
+For the 2004–05 season, the non-league structure was adjusted due to introducing a second division for the Football Conference.
+As a result, Team Bath's sixth place in the Western Division was sufficient to "promote" them to the Premier Division of the Southern League.

-The team struggled in each of the next two seasons, winning just 14 of their 42 league matches in each season, resulting in league finishes of 14th and 17th respectively.
+The team struggled in the next two seasons, winning just 14 of their 42 league matches each season, resulting in league finishes of 14th and 17th respectively.
 In 2004–05, the club had its most successful FA Trophy campaign, reaching the Third round before being eliminated 2–1 by Histon.
 During the summer of 2006, head coach Paul Tisdale left the club to take up the vacant manager's position at Exeter City.
 He was replaced at Team Bath by Andy Tillson, a former Grimsby Town and Bristol Rovers defender.
 The 2006–07 season brought success to both Bath clubs; Bath City won the Southern League, and Team Bath finished as runners-up.
 In the playoffs, Team Bath won their semi final against Hemel Hempstead Town 3–1, and advanced to play Maidenhead United in the final.
 Maidenhead, who had been relegated from the Conference South the season before, won the match 1–0, consigning Team Bath to another season in the Southern League.
 Team Bath repeated their league form the following season, and once again finished as runners-up, this time behind King's Lynn.
 A 4–1 victory against Bashley in the playoff semi-final, aided by a hat-trick from the league's top-scorer Sean Canham, saw Bath reach their second successive playoff final.
 Team Bath improved on the previous season, beating Halesowen Town 2–1 in the final, Canham once again providing Bath with a decisive goal in the 89th minute.
 The win secured the team a place in the Conference South.